BleekerLab/snakemake_rnaseq/README.md

 ## Content of this GitHub repository
 - `Snakefile`: a master file that contains the desired outputs and the rules to generate them from the input files.
-- `config/samples.tsv`:  a file containing information about the names, the paths and the conditions of the samples used as input for the pipeline. **This file has to be adapted to your sample names before running the pipeline**.
+- `config/samples.tsv`:  a file containing sample names and the paths to the forward and eventually reverse reads (if paired-end). **This file has to be adapted to your sample names before running the pipeline**.
 - `config/config.yaml`: the configuration files making the Snakefile adaptable to any input files, genome and parameter for the rules.
 - `config/refs/`: a folder containing
   - a genomic reference in fasta format.
 The `S_lycopersicum_chromosomes.4.00.chrom1.fa` is placed for testing purposes.